No. 3 Kansas gets 20th win 60-46 over TCU, No. 700 for Self

+“The way they defended us, it was a perfect day for Dok to have a big game,” Self said.
+“If we could just throw in the ball more often, I think he could have had a huge game.
+That was our best offense, just throw the ball to Dok.”

+As for becoming the second-youngest coach to reach 700 wins, Self said it was special to be able to mark the occasion by taking pictures with his granddaughter.

-Devon Dotson added 18 points and 11 assists as Kansas joined North Carolina (1971-2001) as the only teams to win 20 games in 31 consecutive seasons.
+On joining joined North Carolina (1971-2001) as the only teams to win 20 games in 31 consecutive seasons, Self called the program’s consistency “pretty remarkable” but said that 20-game seasons don’t mean as much as they did back in the 1980s when fewer games were played.

+“I know he’s not content.
+He’s going to keep going as he should,” guard Devon Dotson said.

+Dotson had 18 pointsand 11 assists for the Jayhawks (20-3, 9-1 Big 12), who have actually won at least 23 games each of the past 30 seasons since a 19-win season in Roy Williams’ first season as their coach.

 Nembhard got the Frogs to within 44-40 with seven minutes left on a 3-pointer that capped a 10-2 run.
 That spurt included Nembhard’s ally-oop pass to Fuller for a flying layup after Dotson’s bad pass.